 As stated earlier in this document, all CPD content must fall within at least one of the four domains (or the fifth specialty domain if it is specific to such an audience) and this should be taken into consideration when planning and devising learning.
 The domains are broadly structured around the Standards of Practice, which are the GOC's standards of conduct, behaviour and professional performance, and you may find it helpful to consult these as part of the development process.
+New Standards of Practice for Optometrists and Dispensing Opticians, Standards for Optical Students, and Standards for Optical Businesses, came into effect on 1 January 2025.
 It is expected that providers will be fully aware of the Standards of Practice as well as the requirements incumbent upon GOC registrants with regard to CPD.

 A CPD session can cover up to a maximum of two of the four core domains, but you should only designate domains if they are relevant to the actual content of the session, and they can be given meaningful time and attention during the session.
 You will need to demonstrate how the session's content relates to the domains, so that you can conduct your own internal quality control processes, advise prospective learners accordingly, and provide assurance to the GOC if asked as part of our audit process.
 Failure to provide requested information to audit may jeopardise your organisation's ongoing registration as a CPD provider.